What is MyCap?

 What is an active task?

-Active tasks are designed to measure sensor information.
+Active tasks are designed to measure sensory information.
 Amongst many other capabilities, active tasks allow researchers to measure a participant’s range of motion, spatial memory, reaction time, speech recognition abilities, and tapping speed all through the MyCap Mobile app.
 These measurements are taken through participant completion of specific tasks set out by the research team.
 Active tasks can capture information that would otherwise typically require a clinic visit to capture.

 Does MyCap support active tasks?